stungeye/Programming-1-Notes/docs/10-lambdas/00-lambdas.md

 ## Capturing By Reference

-There are times that you may wish to capture a variable by reference, rather than the default by value.
-I'm of the opinion that this should be done for performance reasons (large capture objects), as mutating variables from the outer scope could easily be a source of bugs.
+There are times that you may wish to capture a variable by reference, rather than default to by value.
+I'm of the opinion that this should primarily be done for performance reasons (large capture objects), as mutating variables from the outer scope can easily be a source of bugs.

 That said, here's an example of a reference capture that does mutate the outer variable as a way of tracking how many comparisons are required when sorting an array: